 Systems utilizing AI algorithms can process vast amounts of data at speeds far beyond human ability.
 They can automatically organize data using predefined criteria or learned patterns, accelerating data management and reducing human error.
 AI can carry out sophisticated analysis, identify patterns, and forecast future trends—helping you make better strategic decisions.

 With AI, you can tailor content and services to different users by analyzing customer behaviors.
-As consumers, we’ve all grown accustomed to AI-powered personalization via content and product recommendations on streaming services and ecommerce platforms, and these practices are extending across all industries and user experiences.
+As consumers, we’ve all grown accustomed to AI-powered via content and product recommendations on streaming services and ecommerce platforms, and these practices are extending across all industries and user experiences.

 There are also AI tools to help you manage compliance with privacy regulations.
 For instance: